coollabsio/documentation-coolify/docs/upgrade.md

 ```sh
   curl -fsSL https://cdn.coollabs.io/coolify/install.sh | bash
 ```
-This command will download and execute the official [Coolify installation script](https://github.com/coollabsio/coolify/blob/main/scripts/install.sh).
+This command will download and execute the official [Coolify installation script ↗](https://github.com/coollabsio/coolify/blob/main/scripts/install.sh).
 The script will check for the latest version and perform the necessary upgrade steps.

 ### What the Script Does:
-The script automatically downloads the latest version of Coolify from the [official repository](https://github.com/orgs/coollabsio/packages?repo_name=coolify) and installs it over your current installation.
+The script automatically downloads the latest version of Coolify from the [official repository ↗](https://github.com/orgs/coollabsio/packages?repo_name=coolify) and installs it over your current installation.